briankhoi/obsidian-notes/CMU/18613 - Foundations of Computer Systems/Floating Point.md

 Special values occur when exp = all 1's.

 There are two types of special values:
-- When both exp and frac = all 1's, this represents the value of infinity and the result of an operation that overflows.
+- When exp = all 1's and frac = all 0's, this represents the value of infinity and the result of an operation that overflows.
 This infinity can be both positive and negative (e.g. 1.0/0.0 = −1.0/−0.0 = +infinity, 1.0/−0.0 = −infinity)
-- When exp = all 1's and frac != all 1's.
+- When exp = all 1's and frac != all 0's.
 This represents the NaN (not a number) value, which represents cases when no numeric value can be determined (e.g. sqrt(-1))

 ![[Pasted image 20250904235019.png]]